 In this class, we see how we can influence the system from a top-down perspective.
 We have a new diaphragm that we work with called the maxilla.
 As we phase through respiration, the maxilla, albeit to a lesser degree, expands and domes via eating activities.

 The goal then, is to maximize maxillary position to create thoracic flexion via the sphenoid.

 Yes, you read that correctly, the sphenoid.
 We played with cranial bones quite a bit in this course.
 Much like the rest of the body, when I am in right or left stance the cervico-cranial- mandibular bones assume particular positions.

 If you have read my reviews on PRI’s myokin and pelvis courses, visualizing cranial positioning will be a breeze.
 The craniomandibular system mirrors the pelvis (the temporal bones), sacrum (sphenoid) and femur (mandible).
-This picture alone did it for me regarding similarities.

 As you can see, the above bones and corresponding motions are quite similar.